 For something extra special head to Strawberry Shack of Carlsbad for award-winning strawberry shakes, strawberry shortcake sundaes, and chocolate-dipped strawberries.

 Each year The Flower Fields hosts a variety of public events making it possible to experience the venue from a different perspective.
-This year will include Tea In The Garden, Flower Flow Yoga, Sunset Wine Tasting & Music, Kid’s Day, and Girl Scout Day.
+This year will include Tea In The Garden, a flower crown workshop, a charcuterie workshop, Picnic and Flowers, a sunset wine tasting, and a meditation and sound healing workshop.
 Details about each offering are available on the website.

 To relax on the sand or wade in the water head to South Ponto Beach or Carlsbad State Beach.
 Both are popular with surfers, so keep your eyes on the water to see who’s catching a wave.

 For a hearty breakfast head to Beach Break Cafe.
 Locals have long raved about this place known for its generous portions and excellent coffee.
 If it’s comfort food you prefer, try Village Kitchen & Pie Shoppe, a Carlsbad institution since 1994.
 If you happen to be around for dinner and want something really special, try Campfire, recently recognized with a Michelin Bib Gourmand award.

 To learn more about exploring California, check out the following articles: